 Here (slide 9) is a pic of Miller Rd at Osborne, Scottsdale where they have installed a sharrow into a formerly RTO lane.

-There are at least two specific problems with this bike lane.
-The first is a huge maintenance problem with the road/asphalt portion being sloppy and way higher (perhaps as much as 2″) than the gutter.
+The maintenance issue is the road/asphalt portion being sloppy and way higher (perhaps as much as 2″) than the gutter.
 This problem is acute on Warner, eastbound, just east of Kyrene for a couple of hundred feet; where the asphalt portion of the bike lane shrinks to perhaps a mere two feet (bike lanes are supposed to have a minimum of four feet of usable width).
 See pic to the left, and also this one which is closer to the seven-11.
-I tried to report this via Tempe311 with not much luck; they called me to say they couldn’t find it; I called back and she sounded like she saw it (the particular spot) on the map but the incident remained closed #166095.
+[Update Aug 2014; the city DID address this by removing and replacing about 18″ width of asphalt next to the flat concrete gutter nearest the intersection; there is a bus pullout there.
+Unfortunately they tried to fix the portion further east, which is already problematic because it is substandard width, by “grinding” the asphalt down… Here is a current pic of the “pinch point” EB, east of Kyrene.

 The second problem is more insidious, and seems tied to places that want to be perceived as “bike friendly”… though this is shockingly poor design.
 For several hundred feet, westbound just west of Kyrene, there wasn’t enough room to make a bike lane along with all the other lanes, so what did they do?
 Made it anyways, of course… this causes all sorts of opportunities for horn blowing and side-swiping.
 (This is also the case at McClintock, northbound just north of Elliot Rd — which is actually worse, there it is narrower, and longer in this unacceptable condition).
 There is no particular reason there must be a bike lane stripe — if there’s not enough room to do it right, DON’T DO IT.